 Meaning “House of the Sun” in Hawaiian, this park is found on the island of Maui.
 The main attraction here is the Haleakalā Crater, with a seven-mile-by-two-mile opening and a depth of nearly 2,600 feet.
 This park is one of the best places in the United States for stargazing.
 Hawaiian geese, called nēnē, are native to this area, and though they had initially died out, they were reintroduced in the 1940s and are doing well today.

 One of Hawaii’s most popular tourist sites is Hawai‘i Volcanoes National Park.
 Located on the “Big Island” of Hawaii, it contains two active volcanoes, Kīlauea and Mauna Loa.
-Visitors can travel the Crate Rim Drive through fields of steam vents.
+Visitors can travel the Crater Rim Drive through fields of steam vents.
 The more adventurous can explore the Thurston Lava Tube.
-Another byway, the Chain of Crates Road, leads through lava fields.
+Another byway, the Chain of Craters Road, leads through lava fields.
 Check to see if the park is open before heading out: Kilauea’s recent eruption and related earthquakes could lead to closings or reduced hours.
 Visitors should always keep safety top of mind.

 This U.S. national park in Washington State is best known for its namesake, Mount Rainier, a glacier-capped stratovolcano.
 One of the glaciers on the mountain, Carbon Glacier, is the largest by volume in the lower forty-eight states, whereas the Emmons Glacier is the largest by area.
 Visitors can enjoy numerous trails in the park, and many mountaineers attempt to summit Mount Rainier each year.